ArminJo/Ultimate-Battery-Tester/README.md

 <br/>

 # Measurement of battery packs with external series load resistor
-Battery packs up to 17.2 volt (4s) can be measured too.
-Voltages above 14.8 volt require a 5 volt supply for the arduino internal ADC.
+Battery packs up to 64.9 volt (15s) can also be measured.
-Given the voltage measurement resistor network from the schematic, with Li-ion (3.7 V VCC) we can merely measure up to 14.8 V.<br/>
-Since the build in load resistor is 12 &ohm;, **the current would go up to 1.4 ampere and the power to 24 watt**, leaving 2.8 watt at the 2 &ohm; shunt resistors.<br/>
-This is too much for the resistors I used for shunt!<br/>
+**However, it is important to keep the current below 545 mA**, as this is the maximum allowed for current measurement with the 2 &ohm; shunt resistor.<br/>
-The solution is to **add an additional resistor of around 20 &ohm; in series to the 10 &ohm; already built in**.
+This can be achieved by **adding an extra resistor in series with the built-in 12 &ohm; resistor**.<br/>
-This reduces the current to around 500 mA and power to 9 watt leaving 1 watt at the 2 &ohm; shunt resistors.<br/>
-The voltage must still be measured at the battery terminal, so I use a distinct cable for voltage measurement, normally connected to the built in load resistors / battery + cable.<br/>
+The voltage must still be measured directly at the battery terminal.
+For this I use a distinct cable for voltage measurement, connected to the battery’s positive lead.<br/>
-No other adaption has to be made.
+No further modifications are required.

 <br/>

 # Logger function
-By connecting pin 10 to ground, logger mode is entered after startup.
-Voltage is still measured at the same pin as for Battery mode.
+Connecting pin 10 to ground enables Logger mode after startup.
+In this mode, voltage is measured at the same pin used for Battery mode.
-For current measurement in Logger mode, we use an separate external shunt connected at pin A4.<br/>
+For current measurement, Logger mode uses a separate external shunt connected to pin A4.<br/>
-To avoid disturbing the circuit in which we are measuring the current, this shunt is typically smaller than the shunt used in battery mode.
+To minimize interference with the circuit under test, this shunt is typically smaller than the one used in Battery mode.
-Its value is defined by `LOGGER_SHUNT_RESISTOR_MILLIOHM` e.g. 200 for 0.2 &ohm;.<br/>
+Its resistance is defined by `LOGGER_SHUNT_RESISTOR_MILLIOHM` (e.g., 200 for 0.2 &ohm;).<br/>
-Cutoff / end condition is, when current drops below 50%, 25% or 12.5% of start current.
+The measurement stops when the current falls below a specified fraction of the initial current.
+Available thresholds are 50%, 25%, or 12.5%, with 12.5% as the default.
-12.5% is default and useful for logging charging circuits which reduce current at the end of charge.
+This default is particularly useful for logging charging circuits that gradually reduce current toward the end of the charge cycle.

 <br/>